German government response to the COVID-19 pandemic: Robert Koch Institute

-On 21 December 2021, the RKI revised its recommended waiting period for a booster shot from six down to three months.
+As part of the RKI, the vaccination commission STIKO issued recommendations on COVID-19 vaccines from late 2020, when vaccines first became available.
+In July 2021, as several politicians urged for a general vaccination recommendation for children and youths aged 12 to 17 years, STIKO chief Thomas Mertens called the pressure "counterproductive", and said that there were not yet enough data for an update of the recommendation.

-On 15 January 2022, the RKI shortened the duration of validity of certificates of recovery from a coronavirus infection, giving access under the 2G rules, from six to three months.
+On 15 January 2022, based on a revision of the Infection Protection Act that had been passed earlier that week, the RKI shortened the duration of validity of certificates of recovery from a coronavirus infection from six to three months.
 Health minister Lauterbach had not ordered the measure, nor been informed of it in advance, but supported it.
 Several politicians called for the shortening to be retracted in view of the confusion it would create, given that Germany had supported an EU-wide adherence to a six-month validity.
 Some also sharply criticized that the Bundestag parliament would continue to operate under the six-month rule.
-In early February, a government spokesperson confirmed that RKI president Wieler, who had faced severe criticism from Bijan Djir-Sarai of the co-governing Free Democrats, still had the trust of the government, while two Alliance 90/The Greens members spoke in his support.
+The revision of the Infection Protection Act was rescinded weeks after it came into effect.

-As part of the RKI, the vaccination commission STIKO has issued recommendations on COVID-19 vaccines from late 2020, when vaccines first became available.
-In the first week of July 2021, a number of prominent politicians urged for STIKO to reassess its recommendation regarding the vaccinations for children and youths aged 12 to 17 years, and to have that age group issued with a general vaccination recommendation.
-Besides Health minister Jens Spahn, the supporters included Bavarian premier Markus Söder, Lower Saxony premier Stephan Weil, co-leader of the Social Democratic Party Saskia Esken and epidemiologist Karl Lauterbach.
-STIKO criticized this as interference by politics, with member Rüdiger von Kries saying that this was rather "election battle and a distraction from the absence of an own concept".
-Several politicians defended the stance of STIKO.
+The publication of internal RKI documents in March 2024, after a court ruling in favour of a smaller media organization which had sought to obtain them under freedom of information legislation, stoked renewed debate about the assessment of the government response to the pandemic.